kescardoso/datasetbucket/README.md

 ## Python and Flask installation via VSCode

-### Prior to install our project in your local environment, follow these steps to make sure all the requirements are in place and working
+### Prior to install this project in your local environment, follow these steps to make sure all the requirements are in place and working

 1. Install python in your machine